tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 - make sure things are where you expect them to be.
 - For non-action items: trash, incubation, reference.
-  - For action items: add to project, a calendar, a list of reminders.
+  - For action items, add a calendar and a list of reminders to the project.

 - 7 primary types of things to keep track of
   - A Projects list
-    - **Projects: any desired result that can be accomplished within a year, that requires more than one action step.**
+    - **Projects: any desired result that can be accomplished within a year that requires more than one action step.**
     - You should have an index of projects where you capture relevant information and tasks.
     - For actions: they should go on a Next Actions list (not your calendar!).
     - **Keep a Single list of all current projects**